jazznbass/homepage/index.md

 # Hi there!

-I thought it was necessary to have a center for all my web activities, a place where someone who is interested in my work can start off.
+Here is the center for all my web activities, a place where someone who is interested in my work can start off.

-Here it is!

 ------------------------------------------------------------------------